atomizejs/atomizejs.github.com/getting_started.markdown

 and only woken up and restarted once the variables that it has read so far (in this case, just the `root` object) are modified.

-Eventually, one of the clients will enter the `send` function, and will write to the `value` property of the `root` object.
+As you start more browsers, eventually one of them will enter the `send` function, and will write to the `value` property of the `root` object.
 At this point, all the other clients, waiting in the `receive` transaction, will have their transaction function restarted.
 The second time through this receive transaction, the clients will see the newly written `value` property.
 This time, they'll not go into the `retry` branch of the `if` statement, and instead will receive the result and complete the transaction.
 We've just built a broadcast mechanism.

 Whilst the `retry` operation suspends the current transaction, it too does not block.
 Thus as before, it's important to use